top of page

 Collaborative Learning Network

 By contributing to a secure, protected data repository, providers join a learning network where aggregated insights support shared problem-solving and collective advancement in safety culture.
-By aggregating and analyzing data on a national level, we can detect patterns and trends that may not be visible when examining smaller data sets.
+By aggregating and analyzing data at the national level, we can detect patterns and trends that may not be visible when examining smaller datasets from individual healthcare organizations.

 Confidentiality and Legal Protections